Anuprekshajain/MyNotes/README.md

 ### MyNotes
-An android app utilizing Rxjava and room database for storing, retrieving, updating and deleting notes.
+A native android app utilizing Rxjava and room database for storing, retrieving, updating and deleting notes.